kalyanideshmukh11/Online-Banking-using-Java-Spring-Boot/README.md

 This step will let us ensure that we have the optimum number of EC2 instances available to handle the load of the banking system.
 <img src="https://user-images.githubusercontent.com/38210397/70234463-90d74300-1715-11ea-860c-5d8ee455c4a8.PNG" width="300" height="250">

+### AWS Load Balancer
+AWS offers 3 types of load balancers , among which Application Load balancers works more efficiently with Amazon ECS services.
+AWS load balancer offers a single point of contact for clients.
+It distributes the incoming traffic across multiple availability zones, leading to easier load balancing and increasing the availability of an application.
+In the implemented solution, the auto scaling group is destined target for the load balancer.The integrated Elastic Load balancing handles the increased workload without disrupting the overall flow.
+Currently, we are using Fargate launch type for the tasks as it provides efficient service in lower price.
+One of the advantage of Application Load Balancer is the support for Path based routing and priority rules .This allows multiple services to use same listener port on a single application load balancer.

 ## Feature Set
 * Add a new account to the system.
 * Remove existing accounts (only if there is no balance in the account)